Does Facebook Paper Reinvent the Newspaper?

 Facebook’s Paper isn’t changing the world, and despite some initial reviews, I don’t think it’s going to be “the next big thing.”
 But you know what?
-That’s ok, because Paper is doing a lot of things right, and making some pretty big leaps forward in the way Facebook users interact with their news, and really, the way they interact with one another.
+That’s ok, because Paper is doing a lot of things right, and making some pretty big leaps forward in the way Facebook users interact with their news, and really, the way they interact with on

 Have you had the chance to test out Facebook’s Paper for yourself?
 Share your own experiences and thoughts in the comments below.

 Rachael Genson is an Account Executive at INK: PR + Brand + Social in Austin, TX.
 Tweet her at @rmgenson.